openfaas/faasd/docs/MULTIPASS.md

 * Try the UI

 Head over to the UI from your laptop and remember that your password is in the `basic-auth-password` file.
-The username is `admin.:
+The username is `admin`:

 ```
 echo http://$IP:8080